 The Perfect Routine for Color-Treated Hair

-Whether you color at home weekly or monthly, we promise theColor + Glosstechnique (or what we like to call the Perfect Pair) is the best way to keep all of your hair, from roots to ends, looking its best.
+Color weekly?
+Color Monthly?
+We promise theColor + Glosstechnique (or what we like to call the Perfect Pair) is the best way to keep all of your hair, from roots to ends, looking its best.
 With this technique, every time you color, you’re applying a gloss instead of permanent hair color on your mid-lengths and ends.

 Because, if you keep applying permanent hair color to your mid lengths and ends every time you just want to just touch up your roots—your hair will eventually become dark and dull.
 Which is why we invented our unique at home 2-step salon-based system: Madison Reed Permanent Hair Colorfor root coverage and Madison Reed Color Reviving Semi-Permanent Hair Glossto freshen up your mid-lengths and ends and give it back its shine.
 When you’re applying this 2 step process—don’t worry if the color and the gloss overlap a little—it’s all part of the coloring process.
 You can be confident that your whole head of hair, from roots to the ends, looks like you just stepped out of the salon!

-Step 2: Protect
+Step 2: Protect Your Hair

 Frequent shampooing, salt and sun, swimming, tight hair ties, hair dryers, flat irons, and more all take their toll on color-treated hair.
 And while we can’t eliminate many of those things altogether, we can take steps to protect your color and prevent further fading and damage.